Danielle9897/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/configuration/how-to-enable-optimistic-concurrency.dotnet.markdown

 Setting optimistic concurrency per specific document overrides the use of the `UseOptimisticConcurrency` property from the `Advanced` session operations.

+{INFO:  }

+For the detailed description of transactions and concurrency control in RavenDB please navigate to a [dedicated aricle](../../../client-api/faq/transaction-support).

+{INFO/}

 ## Enabling for a specific Session

 {CODE optimistic_concurrency_1@ClientApi\Session\Configuration\OptimisticConcurrency.cs /}